-CRJ 548 Crime Scene Investigation and Management
+CRJ 548: Crime Scene Investigation and Management

-This course will introduce the student to the forensic techniques used in crime scene investigations (CSI), and the processing and retrieval of trace evidence such as DNA and other items of evidentiary value.
+3 credit hours • This course will introduce the student to the forensic techniques used in crime scene investigations (CSI), and the processing and retrieval of trace evidence such as DNA and other items of evidentiary value.
 Additionally, the course will introduce the student to accepted methodologies employed in contemporary crime scene management.
 Students will also explore and become familiar with commonly accepted forensic techniques, contemporary specialized techniques, and judicial expectations and requirements demanded by the judicial process relative to the admittance of evidence collected by forensic crime scene investigators.

-CRJ 550 Legal Issues in Criminal Justice Administration
+CRJ 550: Legal Issues in Criminal Justice Administration

-This course is an overview of the legal issues commonly facing managers in criminal justice agencies.
+3 credit hours • This course is an overview of the legal issues commonly facing managers in criminal justice agencies.
 Particular emphasis is placed on public employment law, including the hiring, promoting, disciplining, and discharging of employees; fair employment practices; and agency and administrator civil liability.
 Both state and federal statutory and case law will be examined.

-CRJ 551 Legal Issues in Criminal Justice Agencies II
+CRJ 551: Legal Issues in Criminal Justice Agencies II

-Prerequisite: CRJ 550
+3 credit hours • Prerequisite: CRJ 550.